sc0v0ne/LearnAI/web/web.md

 # Web Development

-Here are some use notes on web development.
+Here are some notes on web development.

 ## CSS Tips

 Here are a few handy CSS tips and features [1].

 ### Centered

 Position an element at the center of the screen.

 ```css
   .centered {